April 10, 2025 by Bojana Krstic

 This is because this tactic has one major flaw — it’s prone to human error.
 By adopting it, organizations rely on an individual employee’s judgment to decide (usually when under pressure because their mailbox is full) which emails to keep and which to delete.
 This can result in a less useful email system on the whole and, in a worst-case scenario, leave you open to serious legal issues.

-Effective email storage management means devising a comprehensive strategy which includes proper email retention policies and automated email archiving.
+Effective email storage management means devising a comprehensive strategy that includes proper email retention policies and automated email archiving.

 Email archiving solutions have multiple benefits — they make a copy of each email message that goes through your organization, which is then read against an index and archived on-premises, in the cloud or using a hybrid model.